pradyun/Py2C/README.md

 ﻿Py2C
 ====
-Py2C is a translator for translating implicitly statically typed Python code into human-readable C++ code, a bit like what humans would write (Or can at least read).
+Py2C is a compiler for compiling implicitly statically typed Python code into human-readable C++ code, a bit like what humans would write (Or can at least read).
 The code has no Python API calls.
 The generated code can be compiled without Python headers as it does not embed Python.

 > Note: Curently it isn't producing any output.
 The starting design itself is extensible with a lot of scope for improvement if needed.<br>

 > Since this project is still young, I haven't worked much on the wiki but it